Applying & Becoming a Student

 Canadian applicants are not required to take the SAT or ACT to be considered for admission, but there are many advantages to doing so.
 Three advantages in particular are:

-Houghton has an innovative Honors Program, and Canadian students seriously interested in being considered need to hold above a 90% average in 4 university level course pertaining to the field of study.
+Houghton has an innovative Honors Program, Canadian students seriously interested in being considered need to hold above a 90% average in 4 university level course pertaining to the field of study.